iamleomoko/doc-leomoko/public/sortout/Yet to add to Notion.md

 Let's connect and look for ways to work together on worthwhile projects.
 I'm excited to work with you to make a difference!

+Linkedin profile v2

+Hello and thank you for looking at my profile!
+I'm the founder of Firsteleven Inc., which is currently developing an unique app called Heavy.

+As a leader, my goal is to create an environment in which people can appreciate their individuality while working together to achieve goals that go beyond monetary compensation.
+As a solutions architect, I concentrate on basics while embracing new technologies and approaches.
+I feel that concentrating on little details allows a team to consider enhancements rather than minor tweaks, and I am comfortable talking with both technical and non-technical stakeholders.

+In addition to my responsibilities at Firsteleven Inc., I am excited to contribute to the open-source communities.
+In my spare time, you can find me contributing to the websites https://www.vision.firsteleven.co.za and https://www.idea.firsteleven.co.za.

+In my spare time, I love a range of artistic pursuits.
+I find solace in books, exploring new worlds through literature.
+While painting on canvases, I let my creative soul run free, bringing my thoughts and emotions to life.
+In addition, I use a camera to capture fleeting moments of beauty in order to freeze time and preserve memories.

+In addition, I am a social entrepreneur.
+I am optimistic that technology will help us solve some of the world's most pressing problems.
+With my abilities and knowledge, I am committed to creating products that have a significant and positive impact on society.

+Let's connect and look for ways to work together on important subjects.
+I'm excited to work with you to make a difference!

 Short description after FirstEleven

 - As the mind behind @firsteleven.org, I am a